omgnetwork/omgnetwork.github.io/docs/network/blockchain-design.md

 ### Submitting and propagating blocks
 The child chain server submits blocks to the root chain contract.

-Every T amount of time, the child chain submits a block (in the form of blocks' transactions Merkle root hash) to the root chain contract, and shares the block's content with the Watcher.
+Every T amount of time, the child chain submits a block (in the form of blocks' transactions Merkle root hash) to the root chain contract and shares the block's content with the Watcher.
 Watcher receives the block and extracts the required information.

 If the child chain operator withholds a submitted block or if it submits an invalid block hiding the block contents, then everyone must exit.

 ### Transactions
-A transaction involves spending existing UTXO(s) (inputs), and creating new UTXO(s) (outputs).
+A transaction involves spending existing UTXO(s) (inputs) and creating new UTXO(s) (outputs).

 A transaction typically specifies the following: